swimos/cookbook/README.md

 ### Option 2: Build and Run With Gradle

 Every cookbook stands up a Swim server.
-To run this server for a given cookbook, simply issue `gradle $COOKBOOK-NAME:run` (or one of its variations, outlined below) from your command line.
-For example, `gradle web-agents:run` runs the Web Agents cookbook.
+To run this server for a given cookbook, simply issue `./gradlew $COOKBOOK-NAME:run` (or `.\gradlew.bat $COOKBOOK-NAME:run on Windows`) from your command line.
+For example, `./gradlew web-agents:run` runs the Web Agents cookbook.

 For a cookbook demonstration that requires running multiple classes, you will find a separate Gradle run task corresponding to each of these classes.
 All cookbook-specific READMEs, found in their appropriate child directories, outline how to run these tasks.
-For example, to fully run the Command Lanes cookbook, you must issue both a `gradle command-lanes:run` and a `gradle command-lanes:runClient` from this directory.
+For example, to fully run the Command Lanes cookbook, you must issue both a `./gradlew command-lanes:run` and a `./gradlew command-lanes:runClient` from this directory.

-#### Variations on `gradle`

-You may only use `gradle` as a command if you have it installed on your machine.
-Additionally, the cookbooks only support Gradle versions 5.2 onwards.

-If you do not wish to install or upgrade your local Gradle distribution, replace any `gradle` command with one of the following:

-- `./gradlew` in most non-Windows environments

-- `.\gradlew.bat` on Windows

-### Option 3: Build With Gradle, Run With Java
+### Option 3: Build With Gradle, Run With Shell

-To build and package a cookbook, simply run `gradle $COOKBOOK-NAME:build` (or one of its aforementioned variations in terms of the `gradle` command).
+To build and package a cookbook, simply run `./gradlew $COOKBOOK-NAME:build`.

 This will generate both a `.tar` and a `.zip` file in the `$COOKBOOK_NAME/build/distributions/` directory.
 Unpackaging either one of these files exposes scripts in the `bin` directory.